8 ways to be a better recycler

 Cardboard boxes, cans and tins, glass jars – not to mention plastic bottles – waste from our kitchen (and beyond) soon starts to stack up.
-The most recent figures reveal we produced just under 27 million tonnes of household waste in 2017.
+The most recent figures reveal we produced just over 27 million tonnes of household waste in 2020.

 1. Think about recycling before you buy